Beehive House: Private uses after Young's death

 After Young's death, there was much dispute and some litigation by Young's heirs as to what was Young's property and what was the church's property.
-The Beehive House was among the properties in contention; although title was ultimately given to Young's heirs.
+The Beehive House was among the properties in contention; title was ultimately given to Young's heirs.
 The Beehive House was replaced as the executive mansion by the much grander Gardo House, at which time it was briefly occupied by Young's religious successors John Taylor and Wilford Woodruff.

 Beginning in the late 1880s, Young's son, John W. Young, added a large Victorian style addition to the rear of the building, and heavily remodeled the older portion of the home.
 The Young family lost the home when it was sold at auction in 1893 to satisfy debts held by John W. Young.

 John Beck, a successful miner and businessman, lived in the home for a short time before it was also sold to satisfy his creditors.
 Eventually it was purchased by the Church, and was used as the official home of church presidents Lorenzo Snow and his successor Joseph F. Smith, both of whom died in the mansion.
 Smith, who died in 1918, was the last church president to practice polygamy at the time of his death and shared the residence with four of his wives.